wmax641/dns-blackhole-compiler/README.md

 ## dns-blackhole-compiler
-A helper list to generate a hostfile of blackholed hostnames
+A helper list to generate a hostfile of blackholed hostnames.
+Outputs the blackholed hostnames into a hostfile that can be used locally

 ## Usage